drshahizan/learn-github/materials/pages.md

 # Github Pages

-## To link a GitHub repository to a GitHub Pages website, follow these steps:
+## Connect a GitHub repository to a GitHub Pages website:

 1. Create a new repository on GitHub with the name "username.github.io" (replace "username" with your GitHub username).
 2. Upload your website files to the repository.